SeanMcP/rdng/src/content/resources/target-the-problem.md

 ---
 title: Target the Problem! by Reading Rockets
 description:
-  A tool for parents and teachers to understand the problems a a child may be having with reading and target what you can do to help.
+  A tool for parents and teachers to understand the problems a child may be having with reading and target what you can do to help.
 pubDate: 2023-06-29T12:00:00.000Z
 ---